 - Terrorism Insurance Coverage: Terrorism insurance provides similar coverage to that of property insurance for acts of terror.

-Many mortgage lenders require small business owners to obtain property insurance coverage before they can secure a loan.
+Many mortgage lenders require small businesses to obtain insurance coverage before they can secure a loan.
 Likewise, if someone wants to get a mortgage for a home, they’re required to get homeowners insurance.
 Banks need to make sure that their investment is insured if something were to happen.

-The Small Business Association requires any business owners to obtain property coverage to qualify for the Paycheck Protection Program (PPP) loan.
-So if you received a loan through the PPP program or are applying for the second round of funding that was just announced, you’re required to obtain general liability or business property insurance that includes hazard coverage.
+The Small Business Association requires any business to obtain property coverage to qualify for the Paycheck Protection Program (PPP) loan or an Economic Injury Disaster Loan (EIDL).
+So if you received a loan through the PPP program or are applying for an EIDL loan, you are required to obtain general liability or commercial property insurance that includes EIDL hazard insurance.

 You want to make sure your commercial property insurance has comprehensive coverage for hazards.
 What can influence the cost that insurance companies charge?